Menopause And Vaginal Thrush

 – have plenty of high fibre foods such as wholegrain cereals, fruit and vegetables, psyllium and oat bran either in food or supplements

 – limit (but don’t exclude) foods high in carbohydrates such as potatoes, and fruit such as oranges, kiwi fruit, pineapple, lemons and limes, grapefruit, tomatoes.
 Re-introduce these foods slowly after about 1 month of treatment

 – garlic is a natural antibiotic and can be included in the diet every day.
 It is best to have garlic at a separate time to acidophilus as the antibiotic activity of garlic may interfere with the acidophilus organism

 – certain supplements can help as they feed and promote the growth of good bacteria.
 These include Vitamin C and bioflavonoids to promote the immune system, and the herb Golden Seal may soothe and decrease inflammation of the mucous membranes.

-If you are experiencing thrush, and are not on HRT, then it is always best to consult your doctor to see exactly what you have and how to treat it.
+If you are experiencing thrush then it is always best to consult your doctor to see exactly what you have and how to treat it.